 Most Korean marinades contain sugar, honey, or fruit juice, which all help to make the meat tender and delicious, but don't help if you're on a low-carb diet.
 Instead of the sugar, you can use sweeteners like stevia or xylitol.
 Both are all-natural sweeteners that have no carbs or aftertaste; their only downside is that they're a bit expensive.

 These marinades can be used on beef, chicken, and pork to make everything from chicken drumsticks to daeji bulgogi to shish kebabs to a grilled steak salad.

 The wonderful thing about rice (or pasta or bread), is that it provides the perfect counterpoint to savory food.
 However, you can replace the bowl of rice in a Korean meal with a few soft and slightly bland dishes like Korean steamed eggs, steamed tofu, or pan-fried white fish.
 By replacing instead of eliminating the carbs, it will be easier to begin and sustain a low-carb diet.
 As always, it's about balancing the textures and flavors of your meal.Continue to 5 of 5 below.

 05 of 05

 Vegetable Noodles and Rice

 Although it may not be traditional Korean cuisine, swapping out the noodles for those made with vegetables is a low carb and healthy way to still enjoy the Asian dishes.
-Substitute spiralized zucchini (called zoodles) or carrots for a similar look and texture to regular noodles.
-Or use a spaghetti squash as the base for a noodle dish.
+Substitute spiralized zucchini (called "zoodles") or carrots for a similar look and texture to regular noodles.
+Or use spaghetti squash as the base for a noodle dish.
 There are even noodles made from eggplant which may be more preferable as they contain less water than other vegetables.
 Of course, cauliflower rice is always a good substitution for standard rice.